3ainslee/Getting_and_Cleaning_Data/README.md

 The run_analysis.R script in this repository works as follows:
 1. It first downloads the data set from the target URL into the working directory.
 2. The downloaded file is then unzipped into a folder called "uci_har_dataset".
-3. The files in the folders are read.
+3. The files in the folder are then read.
 4. The training datasets are merged.
 Following merging, the column names for the training dataset are changed to 'subject' and 'activity'.
 5. The test datasets are merged next.
 Following merging, the column names for the test dataset are changed to 'subject' and 'activity'.
 6. The training and test datasets (both now containing similar column names) are subsequently merged.